Redbench: Workload Synthesis From Cloud Traces: Methodology Overview

 \textbf{Repetition types.} Repetitions can occur in two types: full query repetitions and scanset repetitions.
 Full query repetitions describe the exact reoccurrence of the same textual SQL query.
 For such repetitions, caching the output result of the query and returning it when the query recurs enables skipping query execution entirely.
 In contrast, scanset repetitions describe a structural similarity among the queries, i.e., they operate on the same tables.
 However, they can differ in filters, join conditions, or aggregations, making scanset repetitions relevant for intermediate materialization or predicate caching.
 Furthermore, we distinguish between DML-aware and non-DML-aware repetitions.
 Non-DML-aware repetitions ignore interleaved writes that, in reality, might invalidate cached results (e.g., \texttt{rrwrr} counts as 3 repetitions).
 DML-aware repetitions account for interleaved writes to previously queried tables (e.g., \texttt{rrwrr} counts as two different repetitions).

 \textbf{Query-level synthesis.} Since the original SQL text is not included in a workload trace, \systemname{} relies on workload synthesis to generate SQL queries.
-Unlike PBench, which uses aggregate statistics in a given interval to synthesize a set of queries, our approach performs query-level synthesis to match the statistics and properties of a given query (e.g., number of joins, bytes read, etc.). \systemname{} comes with two synthesis modes as depicted in \Cref{fig:methodology} (middle): \begin{itemize} \itemindent{0pt} \leftskip{-10pt} \item \textbf{Matching-based:} Reuses queries from existing benchmarks, such as TPC-H/DS or SQLStorm, and parametrizes them to match repetitions, scansets, and query runtimes. \item \textbf{Generation-based:} Creates SQL based on dataset statistics to better target structural and runtime properties (joins, scansets, bytes read). \end{itemize}
+Unlike PBench, which uses aggregate statistics in a given interval to synthesize a set of queries, our approach performs query-level synthesis to match the statistics and properties of a given query (e.g., number of joins, bytes read, etc.). \systemname{} comes with two synthesis modes as depicted in \Cref{fig:methodology} (middle): \begin{itemize} \itemindent{0pt} \leftskip{-18pt} \item \textbf{Matching-based:} Reuses queries from an existing query pool (e.g., human-designed benchmarks such as TPC-H/DS, or optionally LLM-generated pools such as SQLStorm) and parametrizes them to match repetitions, scansets, and query runtimes. \item \textbf{Generation-based:} Generates SQL from dataset statistics to match structural and runtime targets (joins, scansets, bytes read). \end{itemize}